Background pattern

 • suicidal thoughts.

-Reporting of adverse effects
+Reporting of side effects

-5. Conservation of Primperan
+5. Storage of Primperan

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

 No special storage conditions are required.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medicines you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Place the package and any unused medicine in the SIGRE collection point at the pharmacy.
+If you have any doubts, ask your pharmacist how to dispose of the package and any unused medicine.
+This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Contents of the pack and further information

-Composition of Primperan 1 mg/ml oral solution
+Composition of Primperan 1 mg/ml Oral Solution

 • The active ingredient is metoclopramide hydrochloride.
 Each ml of oral solution contains 1 mg of metoclopramide hydrochloride.

-Appearance of the product and contents of the packaging
+Appearance and packaging of the product

 Other presentations: